atbaker/wikipedia-question-generator/README.md

 wikipedia-question-generator
 ============================

+**This project is no longer maintained.
+It is MIT licensed, so you're welcome to take the code and use it yourself.**

 Uses Natural Language Processing and Wikipedia content to try to generate Mad Libs-style game questions.
 Powers the web app at http://wikitrivia.atbaker.me.

 Built for [TrackMaven Monthly Challenge meetup](http://www.meetup.com/TrackMaven-Monthly-Challenge/events/218683569/) in December 2014.